fiskaltrust/rollout-doc/middleware/README.md

 #### Handling of outlets

-As mentioned above, the checkout of templates can be linked to the outlet of the POSOperator.
+As mentioned above, the checkout of templates can be linked to the outlet of the PosOperator.
 This chapter shows how this function can be automated via the API.

 ##### Creating or importing the outlets in the portal

-Outlets can be created manually via the portal in the POSOperator's account.
+Outlets can be created manually via the fiskaltrust.Portal in the PosOperator's account.
 See menu item `Outlets`.
 Furthermore, as an optimization variant under the same menu item, an entire list of locations can be imported with the help of a csv.
 File a whole list of locations can be imported.
 The structure of such a list is described in the portal.

-Creating the locations is only possible via the portal and cannot be done via the API.
+Creating the locations is only possible via the fiskaltrust.Portal and cannot be done via the API.

 ##### Specification of the outlet in the API call